Wrexham's Adrian Cieslewicz seeking Wembley focus

 Adrian Cieslewicz is determined to seal Wrexham's first Wembley final by seeing off Gainsborough in the FA Trophy.

-The winger's goal, coming off the bench, plus Neil Ashton's late strike added to Danny Wright's opener to give Wrexham a healthy 3-1 first-leg lead.
+The winger's goal, coming off the bench, plus Neil Ashton's late strike added to Danny Wright's opener to give Wrexham a

 The second, away leg of their semi-final is at Gainsborough next Saturday.